aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendars/_index.md

 Ready to update calendars to MPP format?
 [Explore the tutorial](./update-to-mpp/).

 Unlock the full potential of Aspose.Tasks for Java and elevate your project management skills.
 Each tutorial is designed to cater to developers of all levels, ensuring a smooth learning experience.
 Dive in and revolutionize your Java project management journey today!

 ## Calendars Tutorials
 ### [Manage MS Project Calendar Properties in Aspose.Tasks](./properties/)
 Learn how to manage MS Project calendar properties in Java using Aspose.Tasks.
-This provides step-by-step guidance for calendar within your Java applications.
+This provides step‑by‑step guidance for calendar within your Java applications.

 ### [Create MS Project Calendars using Aspose.Tasks](./create/)
 Learn how to create MS Project Calendars using Aspose.Tasks for Java.
 Streamline project management with ease.

 ### [Define Weekdays in Calendar with Aspose.Tasks](./define-weekdays/)
 Learn how to define weekdays in MS Project Calendar using Aspose.Tasks for Java.
 Customize working days and timings effortlessly.

 ### [Get Working Hours from Calendar using Aspose.Tasks](./working-hours/)
 Extract working hours from MS Project calendars easily with Aspose.Tasks for Java.
 Simplify project management tasks.

 ### [Make Standard Calendar in Aspose.Tasks](./make-standard/)
 Learn how to create a standard MS Project calendar in Java using Aspose.Tasks.
-Enhance your project management capabilities with this step-by-step tutorial.
+Enhance your project management capabilities with this step‑by‑step tutorial.

 ### [Read Work Weeks from MS Project Calendar with Aspose.Tasks](./read-work-weeks/)
 Learn how to read work weeks from MS Project calendar using Aspose.Tasks for Java.
-Get step-by-step instructions in this comprehensive tutorial.
+Get step‑by‑step instructions in this comprehensive tutorial.

 ### [Update MS Project Calendars to MPP Format with Aspose.Tasks](./update-to-mpp/)
 Learn how to update MS Project calendars to MPP format effortlessly using Aspose.Tasks for Java.

 {{< /blocks/products/pf/tutorial-page-section >}}

 {{< /blocks/products/pf/main-container >}}
 {{< /blocks/products/pf/main-wrap-class >}}

 {{< blocks/products/products-backtop-button >}}

+## Frequently Asked Questions

+**Q: How do I programmatically **how to create calendar** objects in Aspose.Tasks?**
+A: Instantiate `com.aspose.tasks.Calendar`, add it to a `Project` via `project.getCalendars().add(calendar)`, then configure its `WeekDays`, `Exceptions`, and `WorkingTimes`.

+**Q: What is the best way to **how to extract hours** from an existing calendar?**
+A: Use the `Calendar.getWorkingTimes()` collection; each `WorkingTime` entry contains start and finish times for a given day.

+**Q: Can I **how to define weekdays** for a custom work week?**
+A: Yes.
+Retrieve the `WeekDay` objects from the calendar (`calendar.getWeekDays()`) and set `DayWorking` and `WorkingTimes` for each day you need to customize.

+**Q: Is there a simple method to **how to update mpp** files after changing a calendar?**
+A: After modifying the calendar, call `project.save("UpdatedProject.mpp", SaveFileFormat.MPP)` to write the changes back to an MPP file.

+**Q: Do I need a separate license for each calendar operation?**
+A: No. A single Aspose.Tasks license covers all calendar‑related APIs, including creation, extraction, definition, and MPP updates.

+---

+**Last Updated:** 2025-11-30
+**Tested With:** Aspose.Tasks for Java 24.12
+**Author:** Aspose